Allowable Expenses for a Special Needs Trust

 - Vehicle maintenance

 - Tickets to recreational events

 The above list is not meant to be comprehensive, but rather illustrative of the wide range of items that SNT funds can be used to cover.
 The list of items the SNT cannot cover without affecting eligibility for benefits from governmental programs is much shorter: food and shelter expenses such as rent, property tax, power, and garbage removal.
 Expenses relating to recreational activities, career advancement, travel, fitness, or other life activities may be freely covered using SNT funds.

 If you wish to set up a special needs trust for a loved one and you are concerned about whether certain expenses can be covered, talk to an experienced estate planning and special needs planning attorney.
 Your attorney can walk you through specific items, advise you on whether the SNT can freely cover those items, and work to ensure you or your loved one receives the maximum additional assistance without affecting governmental benefits.

-Call Vancouver Attorney John Lutgens for Help Planning Your Estate in Oregon or Washington State
+Call Vancouver Attorney John Lutgens for Help Planning Your Estate in Washington State

-For comprehensive and effective assistance with estate planning in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact Vancouver asset protection lawyer John Lutgens for a no-cost consultation at 360-693-2119.
+For comprehensive and effective assistance with estate planning in Vancouver, or elsewhere throughout Washington, contact Vancouver asset protection lawyer John Lutgens for a no-cost consultation at 360-693-2119.